 Before family dinners, take a moment of silence to appreciate all the many aspects of where dinner came from and how it was prepared.
-Think of and thank the farmers, the sun, the rain, and the air, the truck drivers, the truck drivers’ parents, the road pavers, the grocery store clerks, whoever prepared the food, the dish and silverware manufacturers, the table and chair makers… The list is endless.
+Think of and thank the farmers, the sun, the rain, and the air.
+Thank the truck drivers, the truck drivers’ parents, the road pavers, the grocery store clerks.
+Give thanks to whoever prepared the food, the dish and silverware manufacturers, the table and chair makers… The list is endless.

-This moment of gratitude gives us a moment to not only reflect and be grateful but also shows us how we are deeply interconnected with every living being on this planet.
+This moment of gratitude gives us a moment to not only reflect and be grateful.
+It also shows us how we are deeply interconnected with every living being on this planet.

 This sense of oneness will make us feel happier and less alone in addition to becoming more mindful of this fundamental truth.

 Just don’t give up.
-The mindfulness meditation for children is a skill that they learn from an early age will help them through every stage of life and they will be blessed and lucky to have had such good parents to teach them.
+Mindfulness and meditation are skills kids learn from an early age that will help them through every stage of life.
+They will be blessed and lucky to have had such good parents to teach them.